 Hold a virtual yard sale with by joining your local area Facebook community yard sale page.
 I have sold a LOT of items that no longer hold value to me on my local site.

-This works wonderful for items that clutter up your garage.
+This works wonderfully for items that clutter up your garage.
 Think of using this forum for selling things that are too heavy to ship for eBay.
 Consider selling items like tools, automotive items, sports equipment, and other things that are heavy, bulky, or just too hard to pack.

 Example: My husband found a tonneau cover for a truck that we no longer have.
 He was going to haul it to the trash.
 On a whim, he took a photo and put it on the local Facebook yard sale site.
 Within a couple of days, several people expressed interest.
 We arranged for a man to come pick it up and offered $40 cash.